airKlizz/go-interview-2/README.md

 }
 ```

+> **🛠️ Action Required:**
-When running the Go code again, you should see a success log message.
+> When running the Go code again, you should see a success log message.
 When you check the bulb color again, it should be red.
 You can play with the values in the data and see the bulb color change.

 ### Next